IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 Required Systems: **WEB + PBX**

-###	Stage 3: Socials and Video Meetings are required...
+###	Stage 3: Socials and Video Meetings are much more required...

 This stage is becoming a leading one  for the Digital Age, World Wide Web (WEB) is not only a question of website but can adding much more value web elements, like an online store, blog, chatbot, socials networks and linking all these specific tools to better communicate with all Internet users.
 By the way, **employees connect remotely much more than ever for their diary activities using video conferences** based on Peer-to-Peer ([P2P](https://blog.ivrpowers.com/post/technologies/what-is-peer-to-peer/)) communications to perform virtual meetings because work is now extended to different places or offices...
 At this stage, most companies are thinking, they have already solved most of their communications issues but wait for the next stage...
 It's not yet really true!